How to Dictate a First Draft on Mac Without Losing Your Voice

 Privacy That Writers Should Care About

-You can read more about how the pipeline works — from microphone input through transcription and LLM cleanup to final output.
+You can read more about how the pipeline works, from microphone input through transcription and AI cleanup to final output.
 For a detailed comparison of on-device and cloud-based dictation, see On-Device vs Cloud Dictation: What Stays Private.

 Related Posts

-- Dictate First Drafts That Sound Like You — how writing style presets preserve your voice during dictation
+- Dictate First Drafts That Sound Like You.
+How on-device polish preserves your voice during dictation.

 Getting Started

-EnviousWispr is free and open source.
-You don’t need an account, a subscription, or an API key.
+EnviousWispr is free.
+Core dictation and local cleanup do not need an EnviousWispr account, a subscription, or a cloud API key.

 The blank page problem doesn’t go away.
 But when you can speak your way past it, it stops being the thing that kills your morning.